opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 ![Copy a dynamic meeting in OpenProject](openproject_dynamic_meetings_copy_meeting.png)

 A screen will open, which will allow you adjust the name, time, location and further details of the copied meeting.
+By default, the date for the copied meeting will be moved forward by one week from the original meeting's date.
 You also have an option of copying the agenda.
 Don't forget to **Save** the copied meeting.

 ![Edit details of a copied dynamic meeting in OpenProject](openproject_dynamic_meetings_copy_meeting_details.png)